winfsp/winfsp/README.md

 I am looking for help in the following areas:

 * If you have a file system that runs on FUSE please consider porting it to WinFsp.
 WinFsp has a native API, but it also has a FUSE (high-level) API.
-* If you are working with a language other than C/C++ (e.g. Delphi, C#, etc.) and you are interested in porting/wrapping WinFsp I would love to hear from you.
+* If you are working with a language other than C/C++ (e.g. Delphi, Java, etc.) and you are interested in porting/wrapping WinFsp I would love to hear from you.
 * There are a number of outstanding issues listed in the [GitHub repository](https://github.com/billziss-gh/winfsp/issues).
 Many of these require knowledge of Windows kernel-mode and an understanding of the internals of WinFsp so they are not for the faint of heart.

 In all cases I can provide ideas and/or support.